Idaho lieutenant governor wants harshest US abortion ban

 “It is shameful that Idaho’s abortion laws are not the most pro-life in our country,” said McGeachin, who is endorsed by former President Donald Trump.
 “No child should ever be murdered because of the circumstances surrounding his or her conception.”

+McGeachin is in a tough race against the first-term Little and appears to be targeting far-right Republicans in deeply conservative Idaho for the May 17 primary.
+Republican primaries are only open to those registered as Republicans and draw far fewer voters than the general election.
+Early in-person and mail voting is happening now for the primary.

+The part-time Idaho Legislature adjourned for the year in March.
+The only way it can come back into session is if Little calls a special session.

-Little signed the so-called trigger law in 2020.
-Earlier this year, he signed another abortion ban modeled after a Texas law that would be enforced through lawsuits to avoid constitutional court challenges.
+Earlier this year during the regular session, lawmakers approved and Little signed another abortion ban modeled after a Texas law that would be enforced through lawsuits to avoid constitutional court challenges.

 The latter law is on hold while the Idaho Supreme Court considers a lawsuit from a regional Planned Parenthood group contending it violates the Idaho Constitution regarding separation of powers.